#1 Home Improvement Retailer

 The Home Depot Garden Center at Gretna

 On beautiful spring days, tidy the yard before everything blooms in earnest.
-You can also add beauty and interest with stonework, water features, and hardscaping.
+Many people feel inspired to refresh their outdoor space for entertaining as well.
 Don't forget to sweep out the gazebo and clean the shed in preparation for spring, too.
-No matter which plants you need and what outdoor projects you choose to tackle, you'll find that The Garden Center in Gretna is the local plant nursery to help you enjoy your spring activities to the fullest.
+No matter what outdoor projects you choose to tackle and which plants you need, search for your local plant nursery and find that The Home Depot Gretna Garden Center can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
 In other words, a Zone 9 garden can support plants listed as Zones 1–9.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will even out as time passes.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Always read your seed packet for details.
+If you start them a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone